-To access, press and release the MENU button until Performance Features displays in the EVIC.
-Press the SCROLL button to cycle through the features.
-Press the FUNCTION SELECT button to select a feature.
+To access, press and release either the UP or DOWN arrow button until "Performance Features" appears in the EVIC, then press and release the SELECT button.
+Press the UP or DOWN button to cycle through the features.
+Press the SELECT button to select a feature.